otrego/go-type1/README.md

     article](http://senseis.xmp.net/?Sgf2dg) for more details about usage and history. *Note:* While this repo contains the fonts, it does not contain the sgf2dg script or related content.
-*   **Gnos**: My modification of the Gooe font series, which makes the border-lines a bolder, the star points bigger, and makes it easier to use in scripts.
-*   **Jigo**: My modification of the Igo font series that allows the fonts to be used directly in scripts.
-This is a work in progress and not currently installed by default.
+*   **Jigo**: (Experimental) My attempt at modifying the Igo font series to allow the fonts to be used directly in scripts.
+This is a work in progress and not currently installed by the installer.

 All of these fonts are available as Postscript Type 1 fonts, which is an old vector graphic font standard that can be used with LaTeX.